 How to submit an enforceable document?

-Moneraty claims.
 The original paper enforcement order (not a copy) has to be submitted to the Chamber of Judicial Officers of Lithuania (hereinafter – the Chamber) at the following address: Konstitucijos pr.
 15, LT-09319 Vilnius.

 The abovementioned enforcement order must also be sent together with an application (a request for the enforcement of the enforcement order), that is given below.
 The application must be filled and signed accordingly.
 A completed questionnaire of a natural or legal person should also be provided.

-APPLICATION FORM (click and download the application form in Word format)
+APLICATION FORM (click and download the application form in Word format)

 QUESTIONNAIRE OF NATURAL PERSON (click and download the application form in Word format)